 How to Use the Code Capsule

-The Code Capsule displays code as text and is for writing Hubs about code.
+The Code Capsule displays code as text and is for writing articles about code.

-To include the Code Capsule in your Hub:
+To include the Code Capsule in your article:

 - Click its icon and reposition it as desired.

 - Click the Edit button and add a subtitle if you like.

 - Specify your code type and desired display size using the dropdown menus.
 As you can see, the Code Capsule supports a variety of formats, including PHP, HTML, SQL, Ruby, and Python.

 - If you would not like to include line numbers with the code you share, un-check the box below.